kiba/Writings/atg/chp3_very_much_alive.md

 "I am a billionaire.
 I can arrange something for him for his stay on my Earth," an unidentified tall man spoken from the MALP.
 "Permanently if necessary."

 "Thank you, but forgive me if I don't take your words for it," Hammond replied.
 He looked over to the rest of the team.
 "We'll assume for now that he can't reconnect with us and that there is no way to get him back.
-You have whatever time is left to chuck whatever is useful for him through the gate.
+You have whatever time is left to chuck whatever you think is useful for him through the gate.
 Make it quick."

 "Yes, sir," SG-1 replied with a grimace.